 Four Things To Look For While You Wait

-“I waited patiently for the Lord; He turned to me and heard my cry.
-He lifted me out of the slimy pit, out of the mud and mire; He set my feet on a rock and gave me a firm place to stand.
-He put a new song in my mouth, a hymn of praise to our God.
-Many will see and fear the Lord and put their trust in Him.” – Psalm 40:1-3
+“I waited patiently for the Lord to help me, and He turned to me and heard my cry.
+He lifted me out of the pit of despair, out of the mud and the mire.
+He set my feet on solid ground and steadied me as I walked along.
+He has given me a new song to sing, a hymn of praise to our God.
+Many will see what He has done and be amazed.
+They will put their trust in the Lord.” – Psalm 40:1-3

 All right, let’s talk about waiting.
 Don’t you love it?

 I’m kidding.
-We humans usually despise the act of waiting; Waiting for our favorite TV show to come on, waiting for a party or a celebration, waiting for that breakthrough we’ve been praying for.
+We humans usually despise the act of waiting; Waiting for our favorite TV show to release a new episode, waiting for a party or a celebration, waiting for that breakthrough we’ve been praying for.
 No matter what it is we want or need, waiting for it can be excruciating.

 We may hate waiting, but Psalm 40 talks about this subject and its benefits in a refreshing way.
 This passage of Scripture shines a huge light on David and what happened when he waited on the Lord.
 If we look at the first three verses, we can find four huge benefits that he obtained because he waited on God: